SamuelWhitton/natural-daina/README.md

 In summary:

 + Instance methods and type methods have zero or more inputs objects and an optional output object.
-Constructor methods have zero or more inputs and always return a new object of the class.
+Whereas constructors have zero or more inputs and the output is always a new object of the class.
 + An instance method is invoked on a object.
-Type methods and constructor methods are not invoked on an object.
+Whereas type methods and constructors are not invoked on an object.
 + An instance method can access the instance objects and methods of the object it is invoked on.
-+ Instance methods, type methods and constructor methods are invoked by writing **\\**, then the method, and then each of the input objects.
++ Instance methods, type methods and constructors are invoked by writing **\\**, then the method, and then each of the input objects.
 The result of a method invocation is the output object.

 ### Class Generics

-Consider the previous example of a **[HatContainer]**
+Consider the previous example of a **[HatContainer]**.
 ```
 [] (Hat, HatContainer) {
     *{